How Adderall Affects the Brain: Long-Term Effects and the Risk of Adderall Addiction

 Adderall Overdose and Drug Interactions

 While Adderall overdose is unlikely, it is possible, especially when it is taken outside the supervision of your healthcare provider.
 When Adderall is taken in combination with other recreational or prescription drugs, the risk of overdose is much higher.
-Adderall can interact with antidepressants, cold medicines, and blood pressure medications, as well as many others.
-Mixing Adderall with alcohol can be very dangerous as well.

-How to Safely Withdraw from Adderall
+How to Safely Withdraw From Adderall

-Stopping Adderall suddenly can cause serious withdrawal symptoms including loss of energy, intense cravings, panic attacks, tremors, body aches, mood swings, inability to focus, depression, mental health issues, and short-term memory loss.
 If you have been taking Adderall for ADHD, talk to your doctor about tapering off slowly.
 Prolonged use of high doses may require medical treatment and therapy.

 Related Content